AndreasNielsen4000/Group11_IoT_project/README.md

-# Project of IoT: Task Management Checker

-# TrackLogix

-TrackLogix is a privacy-focused solution for time and geolocation tracking, designed for professionals to log jobsite arrivals and departures with ease.
+# Group 11 IoT Project: Checker, Wireless tracking system
+This is the github page for Group 11s project for DTU course 34365 IoT prototyping.
+## Group Members
+- Andreas Nielsen: s203833
+- Alexander Nordentoft: s176361
+- Asger Bardrum: s204188
+- Niklas Gundersen: s204191
+- Oliver Jeppesen: s204180
+- Gustav Thomsen: s194057

+## Project Description

+The project is a wireless tracking system.
+The system uses the GNSS for location tracking and LoRaWAN for communication with backend and frontend.
+The whole system it fitted into a one box with a button on the outside.
+The button is used to activate the system and log the location.
+The system is powered by a battery.
+The system is designed to be used in a car, where the user can press the button when arriving at a location and when leaving.
+The system will then log the time and location of the user.
+The data is then sent to backend/frontend where it is stored.
+The user can then access the data through a frontend.
+The frontend is a web app that shows the data on a map and in a list.

 ## Features
 - **Privacy by Design:** Tracking is only activated when the user presses a button.
 - **Jobsite Tracking:** Logs arrival and departure times with timestamps and geolocation.
 - **Web Interface:** View and manage logged data through a web app with map and list views.
-- **Power Efficiency:** Operates in sleep mode and wakes only on button press to conserve energy.
+- **Power Efficiency:** Parts of the sytem operates in sleep mode and wakes only on button press to conserve energy.
-- **Automatic LED Adjustment:** Uses a photoresistor to adjust LED brightness based on ambient light.
+- **Automatic OLED Adjustment:** Uses a photoresistor to adjust OLED brightness based on ambient light.
-- **Web-App Integration:** Allows logging and data access via a phone app, even away from the vehicle.
+- **Web-App Integration:** Allows logging and data access via a web app, even away from the vehicle.

 ## Use Case
 The device is ideal for craftsmen and other professionals who need to: